The most famous restaurant in every state

 Utah: Ruth's Diner, Salt Lake City

-Ruth's Diner originally opened in downtown Salt Lake City in 1930, but moved to its current, leafier location on Emigration Canyon in 1949, where it still sits in one of the city's old trolley cars.
-The eponymous Ruth was quite a character by all accounts – she started out as a cabaret singer before turning her hand to the diner – and the food still enjoys an excellent reputation.
-Come for the breakfasts especially, which can be enjoyed outside on the patio in warmer months.
+Ruth's Diner originally opened in downtown Salt Lake City in 1930, but it moved to its current, leafier location on Emigration Canyon in 1949, where it still sits in one of the city's old trolley cars.
+The eponymous Ruth started out as a cabaret singer before turning her hand to the diner – and the food still has an excellent reputation.
+The breakfasts are especially popular and can be enjoyed on the patio in warmer months.

 Virginia: The Red Fox Inn & Tavern, Middleburg

 This beautiful village inn was established in 1728, back when Middleburg, Virginia was called Chinn's Crossroads.
-The historic property has seen an incredible number of notable people pass through its doors.
-Jacqueline Kennedy Onassis frequently stayed here when she was foxhunting in the autumn months and her husband, President Kennedy, once used the inn to hold a press conference.
-Today, The Red Fox Inn & Tavern's history is apparent throughout, but there are modern menus showcasing local produce too.
+The historic property has seen an incredible number of notable people pass through its doors, including Jacqueline Kennedy Onassis, Tom Cruise, Paul Newman, and Elizabeth Taylor.
+Today, The Red Fox Inn & Tavern's history is apparent throughout, but there are modern menus showcasing local produce, too.

 Washington: Canlis, Seattle

 When Peter Canlis wanted to build a restaurant back in the 1950s, central Seattle locations were all too expensive, so he settled for a venue way up on the edge of a cliff outside of the city.
-Years later the awkward location has paid off because diners flock here to enjoy the breathtaking views and exceptional food.
-Nominated for 15 James Beard Awards and winner of 22 Wine Spectator Grand Awards, it's one of Seattle's most fascinating places to eat.
-Deservedly, Food & Wine named it one of the 40 most important restaurants of the past 40 years in 2018.
+Years later, the seemingly awkward location has paid off, because diners rave about the breathtaking views as well as the exceptional food.
+Now with numerous James Beard Awards and Wine Spectator Grand Awards, Canlis is one of Seattle's most fascinating places to eat.

 West Virginia: The Main Dining Room at Greenbrier, White Sulphur Springs